flat3/lodata/doc/getting-started/authorization.md

 # Authorization

-Lodata supports authorization via [Laravel gates](https://laravel.com/docs/8.x/authorization#gates).
+Lodata supports controlling access to OData endoints via [Laravel gates](https://laravel.com/docs/8.x/authorization#gates), and by subclassing `EntitySet` and overriding the relevant methods.

+## Gates

 Each API request will be checked via an ability named `lodata`.
 The gate will receive the standard `$user` argument, and a `Flat3\Lodata\Helper\Gate` object.